The Council

 Purpose

-1. To consider and approve candidates nominated for honorary degrees on behalf of Senate and Council.
+- To consider and approve candidates nominated for honorary degrees and other awards on behalf of Senate and Council.

-2. To review and make recommendation to Governance, Nominations and Ethics Committee (and thereafter to Senate and Council) concerning the Regulations, including the range of honorary degrees and titles and relevant qualifying criteria.
+- To consider and make recommendations as appropriate to Governance, Nominations and Ethics Committee (and thereafter to Senate and Council) concerning the range of honorary awards and titles (and relevant qualifying criteria).

-3. To ensure that successfully nominated candidates meet the criteria as set out in the relevant regulations.
+- To ensure that successfully nominated candidates meet the criteria as set out in the relevant regulations and Code of Practice for Honorary Awards.

-4. To consider any other matters relating to the award of honorary degrees as may be appropriate, including the rescinding of awards previously bestowed by the University.
+- To consider and approve any other matters relating to the conferment of honorary awards as may be appropriate including the rescinding of awards previously bestowed by the university.

 Membership